 What Does Parkinson's Do to the Brain?

-Deep down in your brain, there's an area called the substantia nigra.
+Deep down in your brain, there's an area called the substantia nigra, which is in the basal ganglia.
 Some of its cells make dopamine, a chemical that carries messages around your brain.
 When you need to scratch an itch or kick a ball, dopamine quickly carries a message to the nerve cell that controls that movement.

 When that system is working well, your body moves smoothly and evenly.
 But when you have Parkinson's, the cells of your substantia nigra start to die.
-There's no replacing them, so your dopamine levels drop and you can't fire off as many messages to control your body.
+There's no replacing them, so your dopamine levels drop and you can't fire off as many messages to control smooth body movements.

 Early on, you won't notice anything different.
 But as more and more cells die, you reach a tipping point where you start to have symptoms.